lorenamelos/merchant-social-intelligence-agents/README.md

 - **Quality Patterns**: **32 problematic messages** with specific phrases and frequency data
 - **Success Probabilities**: Based on **cluster evidence and message similarity**, not estimates

-**🎯 Key Innovation:** Rather than building theoretical models, we discovered real patterns in actual merchant behavior and built our intelligence around proven opportunities.
+**🎯 Key Innovation:** Rather than building theoretical models, we discovered real patterns in actual merchant behavior and built the intelligence around proven opportunities.

 ## 🔗 API Endpoints